 Market risk is the risk that we will incur losses due to adverse changes in interest rates, credit spreads, equity prices, commodity prices or currency exchange rates.
 Adverse changes to these rates and prices may occur due to changes in fiscal policy, the economic climate, the liquidity of a market or market segment, insolvency or financial distress of key market makers or participants or changes in market perceptions of credit worthiness and/or risk tolerance.
 Our primary market risk exposures are to changes in interest rates, credit spreads and equity prices.
-We have no direct exposure to commodity price changes.
+We also have direct and indirect exposure to commodity price changes through our diversified investments in infrastructure and energy primarily held in limited partnership interests.

 The active management of market risk is integral to our results of operations.
 We may use the following approaches to manage exposure to market risk within defined tolerance ranges: 1) rebalancing existing asset or liability portfolios, 2) changing the type of investments purchased in the future and 3) using derivative instruments to modify the market risk characteristics of existing assets and liabilities or assets expected to be purchased.
-For a more detailed discussion of our use of derivative financial instruments, see Note 7 of the consolidated financial statements.
+For a more detailed discussion of our use of derivative instruments, see Note 7 of the consolidated financial statements.